4 Deserts: Namib Race (Namibia)

 Originally hosted in the Sahara Desert of Egypt, the race is now located along the Skeleton Coast of Namibia.
 The Namib segment takes place, usually in late April, in the oldest desert in the world.
-Competitors have to contend with a variety of terrains, both rock and sand, but will face endless miles of sand dunes up to 122 metres (400 feet) high.
+Competitors have to contend with a variety of terrains, both rock and sand, but will face endless miles of sand dunes up to 122 meters (400 feet) high.
 Daytime temperatures reach 50 °C (122 °F).

 In 2012 the race took place for the third time in the Western Desert around the region around Al Fayuum, Wadi El-Rayan Protected Area and The Valley of the Whales or Wadi Al-Hitan, a UNESCO World Heritage Site.

 Due to political unrest the 2014 edition of the race was moved to Jordan where it crossed four deserts; Wadi Rum, Kharaza, Humaima and Wadi Araba before finishing in the ancient city of Petra.
 The 2016 event was relocated to the Namib Desert where it is expected to remain for some time.

 The Last Desert (Antarctica)

 The race uses a polar expedition ship as its base, traveling to the different course locations on the Antarctic Peninsula and offshore islands based on the prevailing sea and weather conditions, with competitors transferred from ship to shore by zodiacs.
-Since 2010, this segment has been held biannually in order to minimise its environmental impact, and usually takes place around the end of November.
+Since 2010, this segment has been held biannually in order to minimize its environmental impact, and usually takes place around the end of November.